meyakovenkoj/DataScience/Lab7/README.md

 # Get started

-To use MADLib checkout my [modified instruction](madlib.md)

 First we load ipython package sql
 It can be installed by
 ```bash
 pip install ipython-sql
 ```

 ```python
 %load_ext sql
 ```

-    The sql extension is already loaded.
-To reload it, use:
-      %reload_ext sql

-Connect to our database in _docker_
+Connect to our database in *docker*

 ```python
 # PostgreSQL local
 %sql postgresql://postgres@localhost:5432/datascience
 ```

 ```python
 %sql select madlib.version();